-3. Use Google’s new AdWords ad customizers to create more personalized ads in real-time
+3. Do use Google’s new AdWords ad customizers to create more personalized ads in real-time

 Google’s ad customizers allow you to break an ad into separate elements for which you can create variations for specific audiences.
 While they require a bit more analysis and tweaking than standard ads, ad customizers can make Web advertising more personal and thus more effective.

 4. Don’t just set up mobile ads and then forget about them

 Mobile advertising is just as sophisticated as contextual advertising.
 It requires continual analysis, evaluation, and fine-tuning.
 If market research doesn’t back it up, you may end up buying page views but without improving your sales.

 5. Do create fresh, focused content that stands out and that targets a specific audience